Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/prefabs.md

 ### Creating an FBX Prefab Variant

 You can either create an FBX Prefab Variant [from a GameObject](#fromGameObject) or generate it directly [from the selected .fbx or .prefab file](#fromFBXorAssetFile).
-If you are upgrading from version 2.0.1-preview or earlier of the FBX Exporter, you can also [convert any existing](#conversion) Prefab Variants you may have to the new FBX Prefab Variants.
+If you are upgrading from version 2.0.1-preview or earlier of the FBX Exporter, you can also [convert any existing](#conversion) Linked Prefabs you may have to the new FBX Prefab Variants.

 When you convert a GameObject to an FBX Prefab Variant, the FBX Exporter exports each selected GameObject hierarchy and writes an FBX file and a Prefab Variant (`.prefab`) with the FBX as its base.